Apache Access Control done right, ‘Allow/Deny from all’ versus ‘Require All Granted/Denied’

 WordPress xmlprc.php DDoS and brute-force attacks.
 How to identify, block, mitigate and leverage these xmlrpc.php scans, brute-force, and user enumeration attacks on WordPress sites… Secure WordPress xmlprc.php interface and reduce service disruption.

 WordPress security can be improved with plugins.
-Also from brute-force login attempts, as I mentioned in my earlier post 9 WordPress plugins you need.
+Also from brute-force login attempts.
 Lately, a lot of brute force attacks are targeted against WordPress websites.
+Continue reading